Are you looking for the ultimate 5 days in London itinerary?

 Over 40,000 tourists and Londonites cross the River Thames using the Tower Bridge.
 It is a mechanical masterpiece.

-The glass walkway is 36 feet long by almost 6 feet wide and not only can you see outside and around, but you can see below you to the street below!
+The glass walkway is 36 feet long and almost 6 feet wide.
+Not only can you see outside and around, but you can see below you to the street below!

 As is with all popular London attractions, please secure your tickets beforehand online.